How to Build Personal Credit as a Millennial

 the biggest obstacle for millennials is poor credit scores and/or a lack of credit history.

 If you have been denied credit recently, try not to become frustrated with the catch-22 of the credit reporting industry.
-Individuals often struggle with the fact that it takes credit to build credit, but you can’t get credit without building credit.
+Millennials often struggle with the fact that it takes credit to build credit, but you can’t get credit without building credit.
 As such, lenders want you to reflect a historically strong credit profile without giving you a chance to build a strong profile… how does that make sense?
 It doesn’t.

 Financial and Credit Literacy Can Go a Long Way.